TrystanLea/blog/pages/en/llanberis.md

 Llanberis would need about 4.2 MW of offshore wind.
 Our nearest offshore wind farm is Gwynt y mor off the Rhyl coast, about 25 miles away.
 There are 160 x 3.6 MW wind turbines in this wind farm, we would need about 1¼ of these turbines.<br><br>

-There are further projects planned extending these wind farms further to the west.
+There are further projects planned extending these wind farms to the west.
 One is called 'Awel y mor' off the coast of Llandudno, which may add 50x 10 MW wind turbines.
 We would alternatively need 42% of one of these larger turbines.

 </td>
 <td>